colinscz/colinscz/README.md

 My name is Colin and I am a frontend developer.

 - 🔭 I’m currently contributing to a set of Vue based or related projects
-- 🌱 I’m currently learning and extending my know-how in Nuxt 3 💚
+- 🌱 I’m learning and extending my know-how in Nuxt 3 💚
 - 🏗️ Professionally I work with:
+  - Nx and Angular 15
-  - Nx, Angular 15 as well as Next.js with TailwindCSS and
+  - Next.js with TailwindCSS and
   - on the [SIX Web components library](https://github.com/six-group/six-webcomponents) based on Stencil.js

 <!-- - 🌱 I’m currently learning Next.js and React 💙